JohnPhamous/GitHub-Writes-Code/README.md

 1. How do you import your new file into main.py?

 2. Which is better: tabs or spaces?
+Note: The answer is tabs.
+Unless when you press tab, your editor turns it into spaces.

 3. What is the best IDE?